Solace & More

 Journaling: Writing Through the Grief

 When you're grieving, it can be hard to talk about your feelings.
-Writing in a journal can be a private way to process complex emotions, remember your loved one, and reflect on your experience.
+Writing in a journal can be a private way to process complex emotions and remember your loved one.

 • Summary: Based on the bestselling book Grief Works by Julia Samuel, this app blends therapeutic journaling with guided audio sessions, coping strategies and check-ins tailored to the user’s loss.